camspiers/statistical-classifier/index.md

 > In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known. - [Wikipedia - Statistical Classification](http://en.wikipedia.org/wiki/Statistical_classification)

-PHP Classifier is written entirely in PHP, with a focus on reuse and customizability, allowed by dependancy injection and interfaces.
+PHP Classifier is written entirely in PHP, with a focus on reuse and customizability.
 Classifiers can be used for many purposes, from spam classification, site content classification (tag or category suggestions).

-Important Features:
+Features:

 * Complement Naive Bayes Classifier
 * SVM (libsvm) Classifier
 * Highly customizable (easily modify or build your own classifier)
-* Command-line interface
+* Command-line interface (phar archive)
 * Multiple **data import types** to get your data into the classifier (Directory of files, Database queries, Json, Serialized arrays)
 * Multiple **types of caching** for the model the classifier builds
 * Easy integration in Symfony applications